Virgil: Reparations for Everyone -- What Do We Do If We’re All Victims and Victimizers?

 Okay, so now we’ve got this reparations train rolling.
 So as we search around the globe for more compensation-worthy victims, we might start by recalling that Victims of Communism Memorial Foundation estimates that some 100 million people were killed by communist regimes in the 20th century, in countries ranging from Russia to China to Cambodia to Cuba.
 So how to get compensation for them?

 We might note that it’s estimated that as many as 65 million of those victims were killed in China alone.
 Indeed, the death toll at the hands of the Chinese Communist Party could be rising even today, as Muslim Uyghurs suffer an as-yet uncounted degree of persecution, and perhaps even outright genocide.
-As many as 3 million Uyghur Muslims have been imprisoned in concentration camps, according to human rights reports, and many are forced to work as slave labor with the products of their forced labor sold even in the United States, even by the companies that decry racism here..
+As many as 3 million Uyghur Muslims have been imprisoned in concentration camps, according to human rights reports, and many are forced to work as slave labor — with the products of their forced labor sold even in the United States and even by companies that decry racism here.

 And speaking of “isms,’ what about jihadism?
 Do the many victims of jihadi violence deserve compensation?
 If so, from whom should they collect?